Edinburgh to Glasgow Improvements Package

 The package includes a number of infrastructure improvements:

-- A new station at Gogar to interchange with Edinburgh Tram and Edinburgh Airport
+- A new station at Gogar to interchange with Edinburgh Tram and Edinburgh Airport. this opened in December 2016

 - A new chord between the Fife lines and the Winchburgh Chord to allow services from Glasgow to call at Gogar